 You could use a phrase consisting of a song title like, Tiptoe through the tulips — but then its possible a hacker could have a password list that contains every song title ever made.

 Another approach would be to pick random, but somehow themed, words and string them together like, Bird elephant giraffe horse — but this is potentially susceptible to a modified dictionary attack.

-As such, our recommendation is to take a phrase you can easily remember and adjust it a bit.
-For example:
+Our recommendation is to take a phrase you can easily remember and adjust it a bit.

 I love to grow things in my backyard